Who can use the services of the Office of the Student Ombuds?

 What should I expect in a meeting?
 Do I need to bring anything?

-All meetings are scheduled for an hour, whether you end up requiring the full amount of time or not.
+Undergraduate student consultations are scheduled for an hour and graduate student consultations are scheduled for 90 minutes, whether you end up requiring the full amount of time or not.
 An OSO staff member will spend a brief amount of time explaining their role then you are free to talk about your presenting concern(s).
 After you have finished discussing the situation, the staff member will begin working with you to generate possible options, informing you of relevant polices/procedures, and making necessary referrals.
 You do not need to bring anything, but if you have documents (syllabus for the course, email exchanges, etc.) that you think are pertinent to your concern, you are welcome to bring them.
 We will return those documents back to you at the end of the meeting since the OSO does not keep records.

 What does “confidential” really mean?